preesm/preesm/releng/README.md

 *   [Sftp Maven plugin](https://github.com/preesm/sftp-maven-plugin)
 *   [GenFeature Maven plugin](https://github.com/preesm/genfeature-maven-plugin)

-Their use is detailled later in this document and in the [ExternalDeps Readme](https://github.com/preesm/externaldeps).
+Their use is detailed later in this document and in the [ExternalDeps Readme](https://github.com/preesm/externaldeps).

 #### Source Code Structure